Willy Hess (composer): Life

 Hess was born in Winterthur, where he attended primary and high school, and later studied at the Zurich Conservatory (merged in 1999 into the School of Music, Drama, and Dance (HMT), itself merged in 2007 into the Zurich University of the Arts (ZHdK)) and at the University.
-He also taught piano, counterpoint, composition, and wrote about music.
+He also taught piano, counterpoint, and composition, and wrote about music.

-Among other works, he wrote "3 Ländler, Op.
-28 for 4-hand piano duet.
+Among other works, he wrote 3 Ländler, Op.
+28 for a 4-hand piano duet.
 He also wrote a Sonata for Viola and Bassoon, the only classical-style chamber work written for that combination of instruments.

 He also was a bassoonist with the Winterthur Stadtorchester from 1942 to 1971.